Columbia ISA

 4. Buy a High Definition TV to view the signals.

-Cable TV companies provide HDTV broadcasts.
-Two companies currently providing HD broadcasts are Comcast and Spectrum.
-AT&T is in some areas offering HDTV as well.
+Cable TV companies may provide HDTV content in your area.
 If you decide to do this you will have to:

-1. Get a subscription from the cable provider who supports HDTV and drops a coaxial cable into your house.
+1. Get a subscription from the cable provider who supports HDTV and drops a coaxial cable into your house if not present already.

 2. Buy or rent a Set-Top-Box that is capable of decoding High Definition channels and is compatible with the specific cable company you choose.